nem0/LumixEngine/docs/3rdparty.md

 3. Build the project.

 If you build Luau from source code like this, it's built as a static library by default.
 To build a dynamic library, pass `--luau-dynamic` to GENie.
 The static library version of Luau includes Luau analysis, which is used by Studio to report type errors in Luau scripts.
 The dynamic library does not include this analysis.

+## PhysX

+We utilize [PhysX](https://github.com/nem0/PhysX.git) for physical simulation.
+On Windows, the prebuilt static library is included in [external/physx/lib/win](../external/physx/lib/win) and is used by default.
+If you want to build PhysX from source code, use the following steps:

+1. Run [download_physx.bat](../scripts/download_physx.bat) to download the PhysX source code.
+2. Regenerate the project using *GENie*.
+3. Build the project.